goliatone/influx-subscriber/README.md

 ### Configuration

+Under the hood, a Subscriber will use a [dgram][dgram] instance to create the UDP connection.
+In the configuration object, under the `server` key, you can pass the following values:
+- `port`
+- `bind`

+To get more details on what those do, read the documentation.

+There is a default port `9090` that will be used if not overriden with a configuration object.
+If a `bind` object is found then it will be used instead of the `port`.

+#### port
 The default UDP port the server will be listening to is **9090**.

 To set a custom UDP port you have two options: